Higgitt's Las Vegas Arcade Blackpool & £1 Burger Bar

-Higgitt's Las Vegas Arcade Blackpool & £1 Burger Bar is a burger bar located in Blackpool, England.
+Higgitt's Las Vegas Arcade Blackpool & £1 Burger Bar is a burger bar and amusements venue located in Blackpool, England.
 The burger bar became famous for offering multiple menu items for only £1.
-The "Walk on the Wildside" Burger challenge was created in 2023 with a stack of 5 burgers in a Barm for only £3.50.
-The name comes from a Blackpool-based vlogger and YouTuber "Walk on the Wildside."

-The burger bar is owned by Christopher Higgitt and has been in operation since 2006.
+The burger bar is owned by Christopher Higgitt and has been in operation since 1960.
 The restaurant is seasonal due to being in a resort town.
 It is open from March to November and is open 7 days a week while in season.
 The burger bar also features an arcade.

 In popular culture

 The restaurant has been on various British television stations including Channel 5 and UK Gold.